gliderkite/sr-cache/README.md

 There are probably a few interesting points to highlight about this method:
 - It accepts as a key a reference to anything (`Q`) that can be [borrowed][21] from an actual key `K`, allowing us to provide as parameter to this method a different representation of the key.
 For example, consider the case where your keys (`K`) were `String`, but you can call the `get` method using a `str` (thus avoiding an extra heap allocation); this would now be possible thanks to the `get` API signature and the fact that the standard library provides a `impl Borrow<str> for String`.
 - It returns a [Clone][6] of the value `V`, which is wrapped in an `Option` that will be `None` if the key does not exist in our hash table or if the key has been evicted.
-It wouldn't be possible to return a reference `&V` to the value as this would effectively represent a reference to the value owned by the lock guard returned by the `RwLock::read` method.
+It wouldn't be possible to return a reference `&V` to the value as this would effectively represent a reference to the value owned by the lock guard returned by the `RwLock::read` method (local to the `get` method).
 This is intuitively correct as otherwise the user of the cache would be able to read a reference to a value that could be changed by the background task without any synchronization mechanism.
 Instead, we decide to return a copy of the inner value by cloning it.
 Alternatively, it would be possible to return `Option<CacheVal<V>>`, but this may have some disadvantages depending on the user requirements, such as a less convenient API (effectively this represents an `Option` within an `Option` that can differentiate whether the key was ever inserted in the hash table or it was inserted but then later evicted) and giving the user the possibility of changing the shared inner value itself by exploiting the internal mutability offered by `CacheVal<V>` by calling `RwLock::write`.

     If you are interested only in part of the value `V` (imagine the case where `V` contains additional data that can be used in the update function but is not important at the time of retrieval), avoiding the `Clone` is also possible by, for example, implementing a map function that returns a new type `U` (defined by the user) from `&V`: